-CIC energiGUNE is a young energy research center located in Basque Country, Spain.
-CIC energiGUNE focuses on materials and novel devices for electrochemical energy storage including batteries and supercapacitors and thermal energy storage.
-This is achieved by combining interdisciplinary teams working towards a) excellent and high impact research in materials and electrochemical devices for storage applications; b) becoming a reference centre for collaborative technology transfer to industry and c) high level training of young researchers and creation of new business sectors.
-The centre has the backing of public institutions and administrations, and of companies directly related to the energy sector.
+CIC energiGUNE is a young energy research centre located in the Basque Country, Spain.
+It focuses on materials and novel devices for electrochemical energy storage including batteries and supercapacitors and thermal energy storage.
+This is achieved by combining interdisciplinary teams working towards a) excellent and high impact research in materials and electrochemical devices for storage applications; b) becoming a benchmark for collaborative technology transfer to industry and c) high-level training of young researchers and creation of new business sectors.
+The centre has the backing of government and industry.

-Since its establishment in 2011, CIC energiGUNE has achieved 20 European projects, 25 private funded projects, 14 patents granted or in process, recruited near 100 people and published more than 400 publications in high impact factor journals.
-The EES area counts on two visitor scientists Prof. J.A.
-Kilner (Imperial College of London, U.K.) and Prof. Michel Armand, who are two of the most prestigious researchers and professors in the field of energy storage.
+Since its establishment in 2011, CIC energiGUNE has been involved in 20 European projects, 25 privately funded projects, 14 patents granted or pending, recruited nearly 100 people and produced more than 400 publications in leading scientific and trade journals.
+The EES department includes two visiting scientists, Prof. J.A.
+Kilner (Imperial College of London, UK) and Prof. Michel Armand, who are two of the most prestigious researchers and professors in the field of energy storage.

-- Participation in the elaboration of a database with LIPSS processes and resulting functionalities.
+- Helping set up a database with LIPSS processes and resulting functionalities.
 The role of CICe will be focused on the processes associated to metals typically used in batteries.
-Moreover, CICe and CEGASA (third party) will participate in the definition of the pattern for battery current collector.
+Moreover, CICe and CEGASA (third party) will help define the pattern for the battery current collector.

-- Fabrication of Li-ion battery electrodes to test the capabilities of current collectors processed by LIPSS.
-CICe will elaborate the electrode formulation with the input provided by CEGASA, electrodes will be casted and assembled in half cells and full cells for subsequent electrochemical testing that will be used to determine the improvement obtained after the LIPSS processing.
+- Fabricating Li-ion battery electrodes to test the capabilities of current collectors processed by LIPSS.
+CICe will elaborate the electrode formulation with the input provided by CEGASA, electrodes will be cast and assembled in half cells and full cells for subsequent electrochemical testing that will be used to determine the improvement obtained after the LIPSS processing.
 Finally, pouch cells will be assembled to prove the scalability of the process.

 FAGOR AUTOMATION is a company with great experience in the development and manufacturing of products for machine automation and control.
-It excels by its capability to develop software and the versatility of its productive process to offer tailored solutions to the their customers requirements.
-Historically, FAGOR AUTOMATION has focused their efforts on the machine-tool sector where we are one of the world leaders.
-Moreover, its wide technical and sales network spreads out in more than 50 countries through its own branch offices and distributors.
-FAGOR AUTOMATION career has been so successful thanks to our investing efforts in R&D+i (Research, Development and innovation) as well as in infrastructure that made it possible for us to tackle projects of high strategic relevance.
-An example of this, are the new facilities for photolithography to produce engraved glass that is used in our linear feedback systems.
+With a versatile production process, it develops software and offers tailored solutions to its customers.
+Historically, FAGOR AUTOMATION has focused on the machine-tool sector where it is one of the world leaders.
+Moreover, it has a network of branch offices and distributors covering more than 50 countries.
+Thanks to its commitment to R&D+i (Research, Development and innovation) and infrastructure, the company is able to develop highly strategical projects.
+This is exemplified by the new photolithography facilities where engraved glass is produced for use in its linear feedback systems.

-An important part of their product portfolio is the position measuring systems.
-Over more than 30 years, Fagor Automation has created, developed and patented systems, components and technologies to manufacture high quality linear and rotary encoders using precision optical technology.
+Measuring systems are an important part of the company’s product portfolio.
+For over 30 years, it has created, developed and patented systems, components and technologies for manufacturing high quality linear and rotary encoders using precision optical technology.

-In order to ensure quality and reliability in all its products Fagor Automation utilizes the most advanced technology and testing and manufacturing facilities: from centralized computer control temperature monitoring, cleanliness and relative humidity control, a must for the feedback system manufacturing process, to laboratories for climate, vibration and EMC testing to certify the designs.
+To ensure product quality and reliability, FAGOR AUTOMATION uses the most advanced technology and testing and manufacturing facilities which include: centralised computer control temperature monitoring, cleanliness and relative humidity control, and laboratories for climate, vibration and EMC testing to certify the designs.

-Fagor Automation will be one of the end users that will validate the use of the developed laser texturing prototype, particularly, for the functionalization of optical encoders.
-The proposed technology will be an alternative to the present photolithography that Fagor is using.
-During this project Fagor Automation will contribute to stablish an adequate target for the technology.
+FAGOR AUTOMATION will be one of the end users that will validate the use of the laser texturing prototype developed.
+This will specifically apply to the functionalisation of optical encoders.
+The technology proposed will be an alternative to the present photolithography that Fagor is using.
+During this project Fagor Automation will help set a meaningful target for the technology.

-RESCOLL is supporting companies from the development of new medical devices up to the manufacturing through the validation of material/packaging/transportation/biocompatibility insuring compliance with specifications and regulatory requirements.
-It strives to offer cutting edge solutions to its clients, backed by the best new technologies and biomaterials.
+Moreover, it strives to offer cutting edge solutions to its clients.
 It has established a platform for transforming these materials and implements high-tech processes such as additive manufacturing and electrospinning to achieve these goals.
-RESCOLL can support their customers in specific topics such as development of new products, validation in terms of mechanical or physico-chemical properties.

-RESCOLL Manufacturing will be one of end-user test case of the LASER4SURF system, particularly on dental implants.
+For the Laser4Surf system, particularly for dental and orthopaedics implants, the RESCOLL group will be one of end-user test cases.
 It will provide its expertise in medical device design and manufacturing.

-The European Science Communication Institute (ESCI) is a not-for-profit organisation that empowers scientists and engineers, helping them to communicate with a non-expert audience to bridge the gap between science, technology and society.
+The European Science Communication Institute (ESCI) is a not-for-profit organisation that empowers scientists and engineers, helping them to communicate to a non-expert audience, thus bridging the gap between science, technology and society.

 As a truly European organisation, ESCI draws on key contributors from across the continent.
 Their senior science communicators work in France, Belgium, the UK and Germany.
 The European Science Communication Institute also enjoys close ties with science communication specialists in almost every EU country, which enables it to deliver locally adapted solutions in different languages.

-ESCI will lead the communication and dissemination in close cooperation with the exploitation leader.
-The aim of this activity is to identify the communication needs for the specific audiences and find and use the channels of communication needed to fulfil this task.
+ESCI will lead the communication and dissemination liaising closely with the exploitation leader.
+The aim of this activity is to identify the communication needs for the specific audiences and use the communication channels needed to fulfil this task.
 The ESCI team has experience in web, social media, print, audio-visual and direct 1:1 communication to accomplish a successful mix of communication and dissemination activities.
-This includes also the tracking of this activity to be able to measure the impact of the communication and dissemination measures in order to adapt it, if necessary.
+This includes measuring impact and adjusting the approach where necessary.